‘Big Brother 20:’ Rachel Swindler Dragged By Swaggy C For Wanting To Sell ‘Level 6’ Merchandise

 “Um honey Level 6 evicted you, why are you supporting them??
 They were awful to you,” one fan tweeted.

-“Is this girl for real? they been skull dragging you ever since THEY evicted you,” another added.
+“Is this girl for real? they been skull dragging you ever since THEY evicted you,” another tweeted.

 Most of the comment section on Twitter was full of GIF’s with celebrities rolling their eyes or flat out saying “no.”